Capi-nemoo/nemooScripter/README.md

 **nemooScripter** is a growing collection of scripts for all kinds of tasks, made for Linux users who like to keep things efficient and cool.
 Whether you need to automate something, fix an issue, or just have fun experimenting, this repo has got you covered.

 ---
+## How to Use

+1. Check the [categories](#script-categories) and find what you need.
+2. Read the description to see what each script does.
+3. Clone the repo, pick a script, and run it.
+4. Some scripts might need extra setup; check the comments inside.
+---

 ## Table of Contents